SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

    		selenium.waitForPageToLoad("30000");
    }

-This script is incomprehensible to anyone who isn't very familiar with the AUT's page source.
-Even regular users of the application would have difficulty understanding what the script does.
-A better script would be:
+This script would be hard to follow for anyone who isn't familiar with the AUT's page source.
+Even regular users of the application might have difficulty understanding what thus script does.
+A better script could be:

 .. code-block:: java